 Master's Degree in Classical Studies

 General Objectives of the CourseThe course of Classical Studies – branches of Poetics and Hermeneutics, Ancient World, Classical Cultures and Literatures, Medieval and Renaissance Studies grants a continuity to the graduation in Classical Studies, and provides a specialization to other formations (in Languages, Literature and Culture, Philosophy, History, Art and Law).
 The branches of specialization are promoted in alternating years (two per year), thus combining specialization with thematic variation, a characteristic which revealed to be essential in order to attract new publics.
 Many students presented their dissertations and are now PhD students.
-The course is provided in b-learning, using the pioneer experience that the Classical Studies have in exploring this new way of envisaging learning/teaching activities.

 Successful applicants must be: a) holders of a Bachelor’s degree or legal equivalent; b) holders of a foreign higher academic degree, that was awarded after accomplishing a 1st cycle of studies, which should be structured according to the principles of the Bologna Process in an adhering country to this Process; c) holders of a foreign higher academic degree that is recognized to meet the objectives of the Bachelor’s degree by the Scientific Council of the Faculty of Humanities; d) In duly justified cases, holders of a scientific or professional curriculum, which is recognized as attesting the capacity to accomplish this cycle of studies by the Scientific Council of the Faculty of Humanities.